 3. Set Spotify Playlist as your Alarm

-The best thing about Spotify is that it provides support for lots of third-party apps.
-Like, you could set your Spotify Playlist as your Alarm clock on Android.
+You can also set your Spotify Playlist as your Alarm clock on Android.
 To do that, connect the native Google clock to your Spotify account.
-Now, if you are using a phone from OEM like Huawei, Xiaomi etc, chances are that they have their own Clock app.
-These custom Clock apps don’t support Spotify integration, so you will have to download the native Google clock app in that case.
+Now, if you are using a phone from OEM like Huawei, Xiaomi, etc, chances are that they have their own Clock app.
+These custom Clock apps don’t support Spotify integration, so you will have to download the native Google clock app.

 Open the native Clock app and tap on the alarm timings to get the expanded menu.
-Once you have the expanded menu, click on the Ringtone option.
+Next, click on the Ringtone option.

 5. Play Local Music